ManvishK7122/Data-Job-Salary-Analysis/README.md

 | On-site  | Medium | 53 | $126,661.91 |
 | On-site  | Small | 1 | $108,000.0|
 | Hybrid  | Large | 7 | $98,946.43 |

+Among entry level engineers there is only one entry so the next highest average salary would be remote engineers at small sized companies with an average salary of $74,633.42.

 2. Mid/Intermediate Level Engineers